Considering a Surface Pro for note-taking?

 It’s worth mentioning that you can also easily annotate PDFs with note-taking apps like Goodnotes and Onenote.
 So if you’re mainly looking for a tool to markup a PDF, we’d recommend Goodnotes.

-Bottom line: The best note-taking app for professionals using their Surface Pro for business and require robust PDF features.
+Bottom line: The best note-taking app for professionals using their Surface Pro for business and requiring robust PDF features.

 3. Bamboo Paper by Wacom